robertpezdirc-eng/copy-of-copy-of-omniscient-ai-platform/omni-enterprise-ultra-max/GITHUB_SECRETS.md

 # GitHub Actions Secrets Configuration

-To enable the frontend CI/CD pipeline (`.github/workflows/frontend-deploy.yml`), add these secrets to your GitHub repository:
+This repo includes GitHub Actions workflows for frontend deploys, gateway smoke tests, and Cloud Run backend deploys.
+Configure the secrets below in your repository.

 ## Required Secrets